suryakumar120/django_project_1/README.md

 1. signin , signup
 2. Password recovery using email
 3. Create,edit and delete your profile , profile picture , email.
-4. Add multiple posts in a blog account
+4. Add,edit,delete multiple posts in a blog account
 5. Comments on posts by viewers